APNIC-Labs/draft-kskroll-sentinel/README.md

    incorrect or indeterminate conclusions.

-   To describe this process of classification, we can classify DNS resolution systems into four distinct behavior types, for which we will use the labels: "Vnew", "Vold", "Vind", and "nonV".
-These labels correspond to resolver behaviour types as follows:
+   To describe this process of classification, we can classify DNS resolution systems into five distinct behavior types, for which we will use the labels: "Vnew", "Vold", "Vind", "nonV", and "other".

-   Vnew:  A DNSSEC validating resolver that is configured to implement
+   These labels correspond to resolver system behaviour types as
-      this mechanism has loaded the nominated key into its local trusted
+   follows: